dropbox/mypy-PyCharm-plugin/README.md

 Normally, plugin should not require any configuration steps.
 However, sometimes plugin cannot find `dmypy` command because it doesn't have the full environment.
-If the plugin says something like `/bin/bash: dmypy command not found` when you try to run mypy, then this is likely the cause.
+If the plugin says something like `dmypy command not found` when you try to run mypy, then this is likely the cause.
 In this case right click in mypy terminal in PyCharm -> Configure plugin.
 Then enter the path where mypy is installed as PATH suffix.
-If you are using a virtual environment, this would look like `/my/project/bin`.
+If you are using a virtual environment, this will look like `/my/project/bin` (or `C:\my\project\Scripts` if you are on Windows).
 If necessary, you can also configure mypy command to use your custom `.ini` file and flags.

 ## Usage